-(a) The SPAC must have completed an acquisition of Viable Assets within 24 months from the date of listing as a SPAC (the “initial period”).
-The JSE may extend this date on an application from the SPAC only on the basis that the SPAC can illustrate to the JSE that an acquisition of Viable Assets is imminent.
+(a) The SPAC must have completed an acquisition of Viable Assets within 36 months from the date of listing as a SPAC (the “acquisition window”)*.

+*Note: Replace definition of “initial period” to “acquisition window” throughout the SPAC provisions.

 Item 8: Escrow Arrangements